-According to July 1, 2019 US Census QuickFacts Population Estimates (most recent data available at time of document production), Moorhead has a population of 43,652 people and is included in the Fargo-Moorhead Metropolitan Statistical Area (MSA), which has an overall population of 246,145 people [2019 American Community Survey, US Census Bureau].
+According to 2020 Decennial Census, Moorhead has a population of 44,505 people and is included in the Fargo-Moorhead Metropolitan Statistical Area (MSA), which has an overall population of 249,843 people.
 The City has prepared this plan in collaboration with local service providers, area agencies, and citizens who share a common goal to address Moorhead's community development needs in a way that utilizes resources efficiently and thoughtfully.

 See AP-20 which contains a table of the City's goals and objectives.
-For 2021, Moorhead plans to address affordable housing needs through homeowner housing rehabilitation, acquisition for affordable housing, encouraging affordable homeownership through homebuyer education, supporting the efforts of governmental and private agencies through the provision of technical assistance, and the rehabilitation of an affordable rental housing development.
+For 2023, Moorhead plans to address affordable housing needs through homeowner housing rehabilitation, acquisition for affordable housing, encouraging affordable homeownership through homebuyer education, supporting the efforts of governmental and private agencies through the provision of technical assistance, and the rehabilitation of an affordable rental housing development.
 Other objectives include addressing homeless needs through supporting the continuation of emergency, transitional, and permanent supportive housing and supporting the initiatives of these service providers to expand homeless prevention services including outreach, coordinated assessment, shelter services, transportation, and transitional housing through technical support, certificates of consistency for funding applications, transportation vouchers and other means.
 The City will address its objective of meeting non-homeless special needs services through supporting initiatives of service providers to maintain and expand services, outreach, and assessment for special needs populations through technical support, certificates of consistency for funding applications and other means.
 The City will also work to meet this objective through the construction of accessibility ramps or the addition of assistive devices for households with a disabled household member.
 The City will work to meet non-housing community development needs of low-income youth by providing positive recreational and developmental opportunities in local parks.
-2021 projected outcomes include 6 home rehabilitation loans, 1-2 accessibility improvements to homes, homebuyer education for 50 households, discounted bus passes for 200 extremely low-income persons, recreational activity program for 65 youths, and rehabilitation of a public housing development that houses 40 unites occupied by low to moderate income families.
+2023projected outcomes include 6 home rehabilitation loans, 1-2 accessibility improvements to homes, homebuyer education for 50 households, discounted bus passes for 150 extremely low-income persons, recreational activity program for 65 youths.